January 7, 2025

 As the solar industry expands, there will be a growing need for skilled workers in solar panel installation, maintenance, and predictive weather analytics.

-The government of Ireland has introduced policies like the Micro-Generation Support Scheme (MSS) and the Small-scale Renewable Electricity Support Scheme (SRESS) to provide grants and fixed tariffs for solar projects.
+The government of Ireland has introduced policies, such as the Micro-Generation Support Scheme (MSS) and the Small-scale Renewable Electricity Support Scheme (SRESS), to provide grants and fixed tariffs for solar projects.

 Professionals can leverage these incentives to develop and manage solar panel installations that align with national energy goals.